pkivolowitz/asm_book/README.md

 gcc -g main.s
 ```

+### The C Pre-Processor

+If you want `gcc` to run your code through the C pre-processor
+(for handing `#include` for example), name your assembly language
+source code files with a capital S. So, on Linux:

+`gcc main.s`

+Will not go through the C pre-processor but

+`gcc main.S`

+will.

+See the [Apple Silicon](./more/apple_silicon/README.md) chapter for
+more information.

 ### Programs called by the "Compiler"

 Using gcc to "compile" a program causes the following to be called